aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.rst

 --------------

-In a production environment, AiiDA would typically be running on your work station or laptop, while launching calculations on some remote high-performance compute resource that you have SSH access to.
+In a production environment, AiiDA would typically be running on your work station or laptop, while launching calculations on remote high-performance compute resources that you have SSH access to.
 For this reason AiiDA has the concept of a ``Computer`` to run calculations on.

 To keep things simple, Quantum ESPRESSO (together with several other *ab initio* codes) has been installed directly in the